Rules of the DiscoverEU contest

 14. Reporting back on the trip

-The European Commission will only provide for the travel tickets as explained above.
+The European Commission will only provide for the travel passes as explained above.
 Therefore, accommodation, subsistence, insurance, travel supplements or any other expenses related to the trip shall be covered by the selected applicants themselves.
 Insurance coverage is not provided by the European Commission and is the sole responsibility of the selected applicant.

 The European Commission and its contractor shall not be held liable for any damage caused or sustained by any of the selected applicants in the contest, including any damage caused to or by third parties as a consequence of or during the implementation of the subsidised activities.